Larnaca - a small port town, which has recently enjoyed great popularity among tourists.

 Almost 200 years aqueduct supplied the city with drinking water.
 It has been used for its intended purpose to 1939 years, when it was replaced by a modern water system.
 On the back of the Cypriot lira released in 1961 year, there is a picture of the aqueduct.

-Years passed.
-Larnaca has grown so much that the water, once located far outside the city, gradually turned almost in the center of one of its districts, where active housing.
-Now, with the municipality of Larnaca there is a committee, composed of representatives of various professions.
-Their task is to observe the restoration works, as well as landscaping the area in the immediate vicinity of Kamares.
-In addition, measures are being taken to stop it of Housing and transformation of this part of the city in the pedestrian tourist area.
+Years have passed.
+Larnaka has grown so much that the water pipeline, once located far outside the city, gradually turned out to be almost in the center of one of its areas where active housing construction is being conducted.
+Now, in the municipality of Larnaka there is a committee, which includes representatives of various specialties.
+Their task is to monitor the restoration work, as well as landscaping of the area in the immediate vicinity of Kamares.
+In addition, measures are being taken to stop housing construction there and turn this part of the city into a pedestrian tourist zone.

-In a modern building of the District Museum contains an interesting collection of prehistoric and ancient finds from the Larnaca district.
-They refer to the period from the Neolithic to Roman rule.
-Fantastic exhibition of framed pieces of Kition, including several elegant alabaster vases, as well as tools, coins and lamps.
-Also of interest are the Mycenaean craters (vases) and the figure of the Egyptian god Bes gnomopodobnogo carved from ivory.
-In the windows of the wall can be seen, and other little things that show how fickle was the history of Cyprus: faience scarabs, cylinder seals, bone tools and decorated with reliefs of stone blocks from Choirokoitia.
+In the modern building of the District Museum there is a curious collection of prehistoric and antique finds from Larnaka County.
+They refer to the period from the Neolithic to the reign of the Romans.
+The exhibition of exhibits from Kition is perfectly decorated, among which there are several elegant alabaster vases, as well as tools, coins and lamps.
+Also interesting are the Mycenae craters (vases) and the figure of the gnome-like Egyptian god Besa, carved from ivory.
+In the windows at the wall you can see other things that show how changeable was the history of Cyprus: earthenware scarabs, cylindrical seals, bone tools and decorated with relief stone blocks from Hirokitia.

 In a modern building of the Archaeological Museum of the District of Larnaca, which is located on the square Kalogreon stored curious collection of prehistoric and ancient finds from the Larnaca district.
 The exhibits date from the Neolithic to the Roman periods, including the tomb of the Neolithic Choirokoitia, terracotta figurines ritual, Roman glassware.